Accountability for Mass Atrocities in Syria

 As a further step, the group around Syrian military defector “Caesar” filed a criminal complaint together with ECCHR in September 2017.
 Thanks to the tireless work of Al-Bunni and Darwish, ECCHR has since then worked on further criminal complaints addressing international crimes committed by the Syrian Air Force Intelligence in detention centers in various locations over the country, like Saydnaya military prison.

-Torture under Assad: The long path to justice leads trough Germany
+Torture under Assad: The long path to justice leads through Germany

 ECCHR and Heinrich-Böll-Stiftung conference: Towards Accountability for International Crimes in Syria